robertreed4501/robertreed4501/README.md

 ### Hi there 👋

-This profile is currently under construction, but here's a little bit about me.
-More to come later.
+I'm Robert, a father, husband, computer nerd, musician, and jack of many trades, mastering all I can.

-- 🔭 I’m currently working on a full-stack web app to organize and track household chores using Java, Spring, Typescript, React, and MySQL.
+- 🔭 I’m currently working on <a href="https://github.com/chores">chores</a> - a full-stack web app to organize and track household chores using Java, Spring, Typescript, React, and MySQL.
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Docker
 - 👯 I’m looking to collaborate on anything cool
-- 🤔 I’m looking for help with Getting a Job
+- 🤔 I’m looking for help with Finding a Job
 - 💬 Ask me about music theory, electricity, audio engineering, vacuum tubes, farming, life....
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/robertreed4501)
 - 😄 Pronouns: He/Him